-Working Paper Release: Benchmarking energy performance of offices in Kochi
+Working Paper Release: Benchmarking Energy Performance of Offices in Kochi

 The buildings and construction sector accounted for 36 percent of global energy use and 39 percent of energy and process-related carbon dioxide (CO2) emissions in 2018.
 In India, buildings were responsible for 33 percent of total electricity consumption in 2018–19 with more than 60 percent of India’s electricity needs coming from thermal power.

 The working paper- "Benchmarking energy performance of offices in Kochi" describes findings from the research.
-It will be released virtually by the Mayor of Kochi Corporation in the presence of relevant state and city level agencies on 21st January 2022.
+It will be released virtually by the Mayor of Kochi Corporation in the presence of relevant state and city level agencies.
 The release will be followed by a round table discussion on the importance of benchmarking building energy performance and promoting energy retrofits of existing buildings in cities.

 - Adv.
 MA Anil Kumar, Honourable Mayor, Kochi

-- Dr. Rajan Chedambath, Director, Centre for Heritage Environment and Development
+- Dr. Rajan Chedambath, Director, Centre for Heritage Environment and Development (C-HED)

-- KM Ashok, Director, Athul Energy Services
+- Santhosh A, CEO, Athul Energy Services